 So I started Jan 1, 1992 making mandolins.
 I had a good little design that was easy to produce, and fun to play.
 But marketing them started looking like an uphill battle.
 Then that February I was in Tucson, AZ trying to sell some of my mandolins, and I met a guy that had a hammered dulcimer kit company that he wanted to sell.
 I had always wanted a hammered dulcimer, and he didn't want much for the company.
 It looked like it would subsidize the mandolin operation, and he had a great mailing list to go with it, so I bought it.
 I took all the equipment home, set it up, made one dulcimer to make sure I could, and sent out letters to his whole list.
 3 days later the phone calls with orders started to come in.
 It was amazing!
 The hammered dulcimer took over my life.
 I haven't made a mandolin since!

 I don't know why all this happened, but I did know the day I met the guy with the kit company that this was what the Lord wanted me to be doing.
 It just looked right, and all my training dovetailed perfectly with it.
 The Hammered Dulcimer has taken me amazing places, and into contact with some of the most wonderful people.
 I have learned A LOT.
-I took the kit guy's designs, and gradually changed them into what I wanted to make.
+I took the kit guy's designs, and with help from above gradually changed them into what I thought they should be.
+I get these ideas out of the blue and they won't leave me alone until I try them.
+I know where they come from and it isn't me.
 The hammered dulcimer looks simple, but it is deceptive.
 The design variables are limitless.
 The design aspect has been engrossing, sometimes aggravating, but always rewarding; even when my experiments are a failure.
-Over the years the dulcimer has taught me SO MUCH.
+Over the years the dulcimer has taught me and is still teaching me SO MUCH.

 That decision on my 40th birthday has not been a good one financially, but it was definitely the right one.
 We are so much the richer for the things we have been allowed to do, and the people we have been able to meet.
 We are truely blessed.
 The Lord is very good!